SuperCalc: Reception

 Testing a prerelease version of SuperCalc for CP/M, InfoWorld in 1981 approved of its screen update speed and 80x24 screen size, built-in help and ease of use, error handling.
-The magazine in 1986 said that SuperCalc 4 for DOS was "neck and neck with Lotus ... a serious corporate spreadsheet alternative".
-It approved of its upward and downward compatibility with the previous version, unlike Lotus, and ability to solve to a desired result.
-InfoWorld concluded that "SuperCalc 4 tackles the toughest competitor of them all on its own terms ... a very equal battle".
+The magazine in 1984 approved of SuperCalc 3 for DOS's graphics addition and continuing backward compatibility and lack of copy protection, stating that the $395 price was "a bargain for this type of product".
+InfoWorld in 1986 said that SuperCalc 4 was "neck and neck with Lotus ... a serious corporate spreadsheet alternative".
+It again approved of its upward and downward compatibility with the previous version, unlike Lotus, and ability to solve to a desired result.
+The magazine concluded that "SuperCalc 4 tackles the toughest competitor of them all on its own terms ... a very equal battle".

 Jerry Pournelle of BYTE in 1982 praised Supercalc for CP/M's ease of use and documentation, and predicted that it "is destined to become a classic" like dBASE II, Spellguard, and WRITE.
+In a 1983 evaluation of eight spreadsheets for Heath/Zenith computers, Sextant stated that SuperCalc, like VisiCalc, caused people to buy computers to run it.
+The magazine approved of SuperCalc's speed and tutorial documentation, but criticized its inability to import or export data.

 Computer Intelligence estimated in 1987 that Computer Associates had 4% of the Fortune 1000 PC financial analysis market, behind Lotus's 85% and Microsoft's 6%.
 A 1990 American Institute of Certified Public Accountants member survey found that 3% of respondents used SuperCalc as their spreadsheet, and 3% for graphics.